bfox9900/CAMEL99-ITC/README.md

 ### Changes from V1
 - CAMEL99 V2 finally has TI file access and numerous enhancements that improved the speed/size tradeoff.
 - The binary program is in folder DSK1 and is called CAMEL99.
-- All of the loadable source files have a .F extension except the START file which has no file extension.
+- All TI-99 FORMAT source files have no extension.
+- The same files can be found in LIB.TI with a .FTH extension.

 ### How it was made
 - CAMEL99 begins with a TMS9900 Cross-Assembler written in HsForth, an MS DOS Forth system written in the 1990s.